 The role of databases as repositories of information (data) highlighted the importance of data structures.
-The component data elements of data structures could be either atomic (i.e. non-decomposable) or the data structures themselves.
-The relationships between these component data elements constitute the structure and have implications for the functions of the data structure [14].
+The component data elements of data structures could be either atomic (i.e. non-decomposable) or data structures themselves.
+The relationships between these component data elements constitute the structure and have implications for the functions of the data structure [1].
 Several general approaches for organizing the data models have been developed.
 They are: the hierarchical approach, the network approach, the relational approach, and the object-oriented approach.
-The hierarchical approach and the network approach are the traditional means of organizing data and their relationships.
-The relational model has been adopted in several finite element programs [13, 15, 16].
-The object-oriented approach is the foundation for many object-oriented database management systems, such as EXODUS [17], which is an extensible database system to facilitate the fast development of high-performance, application-specific database systems.
-No matter which data model is used, data structures need to be self-describable [10].
-This can be achieved by requiring each program to label its output data, i.e. to attach a descriptive label to each data structure that would be saved in the database.
+The relational model has been adopted in several finite element programs [3,30,35].
+No matter which data model is used, data structures need to be self-describable [8].
+For practical reasons we can generally exclude the naïve approach of forcing every program component to agree on a unified data structure.
+The next best thing is to require each program to label its output data, i.e. to attach a descriptive label to each data structure that would be saved in the database.
 Such tags can then be examined by the control structure of other programs and appropriate actions can be taken.

 Today, file system remains the most popular approach in managing data storage.
 The loosely-coupled systems could talk to each other through the same file system.
 However, this does not imply that they speak the same language.
-In other words, data placed by an application program into the file system may not be acceptable to another program because of format incompatibility.
-To tackle this problem, Yang [16] defined a standard file format for the analysis data, called the universal file (UF).
+In other words, data placed by an application program into the file system may well not be acceptable to another program because of format incompatibility.
+To tackle this problem, Yang [35] defined a standard file format for the analysis data, called the universal file (UF).
 Two interfaces have been proposed.
 The first is a specified set of subroutines to transfer the input or output files of the programs into UF.
 The second is a set of subroutines to translate UF into the database configured to aid FEM modeling operations.
-Another effort to address file format compatibility is the neutral file approach introduced for integrated Computer-Aided Design (CAD) systems [18].
-The neutral file approach establishes a standard file format and information structures to be used for the digital representation and communication of product definition data.
-Using a neutral standard for transferring information across systems drastically reduces the requirements for file format translators.

-For finite element programs, the postprocessing functions need the recovery of analysis results and provide extensive graphical and numerical tools for gaining an understanding of results.
+For finite element programs, the post-processing functions need to allow the recovery of analysis results and provide extensive graphical and numerical tools for gaining an understanding of results.
 In this sense, querying database is an important aspect and query languages need to be constructed to interrogate databases.
-A free-format data query language has been designed and provided in SADDLE (Structural Analysis and Dynamic Design Language) [15].
+A free-format data query language has been designed and provided in SADDLE (Structural Analysis and Dynamic Design Language) [30].
 Although the commands to create, edit, and update the data have been provided, the query language was hard for human to interpret.
-In order to manage engineering databases, a data query system should provide query commands that resemble English, as well as simple data manipulation procedures [19].
-Simple natural language interface has also been attempted in querying the qualitative description of dynamic simulation data [20].
+In order to manage engineering databases, a data query system should provide query commands that resemble English, as well as simple data manipulation procedures [11].
+Simple natural language interface has also been attempted in querying the qualitative description of dynamic simulation data [5].
 The commands of this language are easy for human to interpret, but it is difficult to write a parser.